Get some wheels and explore

 To get to the road to Karon, make a right turn at Rat-U-Thit 200 Pi Road, which leads you past Jungceylon mall, the Hard Rock Cafe and numerous restaurants, bars and hotels.
 If you’re keen to see Patong’s beach, you’ll need to make a right turn off Rat-U-Thit to the beach road and make a loop around since its main roads are on a one-way system.

 From Patong, cruise along the hilly road to Karon, then drive along the beachfront roads of Karon and Kata beaches.
-Take a right turn onto Khok Thanod road near the Kata Beach Resort, then just past The Boathouse resort, make a left turn up the steep hill and follow this road (Route 4233) to Nai Harn beach, with a stop at the Kata-Karon viewpoint and perhaps one of the little platform bars clinging to the hill at the roadside nearby.
+Take a right turn onto Khok Thanod road near the Kata Beach Resort, then just past The Boathouse Resort, make a left turn up the steep hill and follow this road (Route 4233) to Nai Harn Beach, with a stop at the Kata-Karon viewpoint and perhaps one of the little platform bars clinging to the hill at the roadside nearby.

-From Nai Harn, another curvy road leads first to Ya Nui beach, then the Cape Promthep viewpoint, then beyond to Rawai beach, where you’ll want to reward your driving efforts with a fresh seafood dinner and a cold beverage at one of its rustic waterfront restaurants.
+From Nai Harn, another curvy road leads first to Ya Nui Beach, then the Cape Promthep viewpoint, then beyond to Rawai Beach, where you’ll want to reward your driving efforts with a fresh seafood dinner and a cold beverage at one of its rustic waterfront restaurants.
 Or, if you want to catch a classic tropical sunset over the sea for a blazing end to the day, go back to Nai Harn and plant yourself on its soft sands.

-This whole route could be covered in a day, about 65 kilometres in total, or for a more relaxed trip just do a few sections of it to allow more time to linger at the beaches and lookout points.
+This entire route could be covered in a day, about 65 kilometres in total, or for a more relaxed trip just do a few sections of it to allow more time to linger at the beaches and lookout points.
 With some steep hills to navigate be sure to use a motorbike or car in good condition with decent engine power.
 And keep a sharp eye out for the nutters while enjoying the views.
 Happy cruising!